hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

       storage: 1Gi
 ```

-The YAML manifest files in the folder *base* will be used to install the MySQL application using [Kustomize](https://kustomize.io/).
+This PVC file, together with other YAML manifest files in the folder *base*, will be used to install the MySQL database using [Kustomize](https://kustomize.io/).

 ```markdown
 $ tree mysql-app/base